fracerma/CTF-write-ups/hacker101/ModelE1337/README.md

 We have 32 bit seed and a 64 bit state that is used to generate the next pseudo-random value.
 I decide to try with symbolic resolution with z3.
-After modifying a bit the code I start to produce 1 error values and are use it to reconstruct the seed, but it's seems that it's not enought.
+After modifying a bit the code I start to produce 1 error values and use it to reconstruct the seed, but it's seems that it's not enought.
 Restarting the challenge and trying with 2 values we get the flag.
 All the code is in the `x.py` file.